aubreyyung/aubreyyung/README.md

 📚Currently, I'm learning Python and NLP and on my way to transition into a more technical SEO.

-You can connect with on [LinkedIn](https://www.linkedin.com/in/aubreyyung/) or check out my website at [https://aubreyyung.com](https://aubreyyung.com/)
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/aubreyyung/) or check out my website at [https://aubreyyung.com](https://aubreyyung.com/)